Ledan-bot/FARA/README.md

 # Fundamental Analysis Research Assistant

-This application is meant to be used for research (Fundamental Analysis) on large cororate entities in regards to balance sheets information, cash flow etc.
+This application is meant to be used for research (Fundamental Analysis) on large cororate entities in regards to balance sheet information, cash flow etc.

 ## Authors